 This is where you can insert your partners name and information.
 It is important to not skip this step and leave your retirements to those you love in case the worst were to happen.

 Step 5: Calculate How Much You Need

-This is why I advise to calculate the big numbers after you have made those first hard steps-instead of giving up and saying “It is too much!
+This is why I advise calculating the big numbers after you have made that first hard step instead of giving up and saying “It is too much!
 I will work forever.”